Lord of Misrule (novel): Critical reception

 Generally reviews of the novel were positive, many of them placing praise on Gordon's control of language and action.
-The New York Times reviewer Janet Maslin praised the novel, liking its plot, but principally praising its style, she writes that novel "achieve[s] miraculous effects with both dialogue and dialect" and "book is best remembered for flashes of startling beauty."
+The New York Times reviewer Janet Maslin praised the novel, liking its plot, but principally praising its style, she writes that the novel "achieve[s] miraculous effects with both dialogue and dialect" and "book is best remembered for flashes of startling beauty."
 The Washington Post similarly appreciated the plot and action, but focused on the novel's language, writing as well.
 However, with some reluctance The Washington Post writes that its "such a beautifully written novel that I wish I could say that every element works to perfection; I can't," noting that the multiple perspectives of the characters never allow intimacy with them.

 The LA Times emphasized the careful balance between beautiful description and philosophical reflection on the burdens and woes of both the humans and the horses.
 Reynolds, the reviewer, writes "All of this makes "Lord of Misrule" a fun book to read, fun that comes not without its raw anxieties [about life]."
 The Independent was similarly praising starting the review with the novel is "big on character and narrative finesse" and concluding that "Lord of Misrule is by no means perfect.
 There are some passages of overblown prose and Tommy is less fleshed out than the other characters.
 But there is something mesmerising about Gordon's portrait."